Oliver-Lii/statuscake-helpers/Documentation/PageSpeed/Update-StatusCakeHelperPageSpeedTest.md

 ```

 ### -AlertSlower
-Time in ms, will alert to Contact Groups if actual time is slower
+Time in ms, will alert to Contact Groups if actual time is slower.
+A value of 0 prevents alerts being sent.

 ```yaml
 Type: Int32